Rats sadly have a poor reputation, but anyone that looks after a ‘pet’ rat will know how clean, sociable and bright they are.

 It is commonly presumed that rats spread disease wherever they go – a belief that stems from the spread of the Black Death 700 years ago.
 In fact, researchers have recently found that the Black Death was not spread by rats at all but by human-to-human contact.

-The methods of killing rats are barbaric, with poisons taking up to nine days to kill the animals, who bleed internally and are conscious throughout.
+Methods of killing rats are barbaric, with poisons taking up to nine days to kill the animals, who bleed internally and are conscious throughout.
+Killing rats is not an effective way of removing them from an area, and any killed will be replaced by others, the issues that attracted them are not addressed.

 Five ways to help rats